 {{< /notice >}}

 I really like the Cyberpunk Edgerunners anime.
-So when the DLC "The Edge of the Past" was released, I downloaded Cyberpunk again.
+So when the DLC "The Day of the Street Kid" was released, I downloaded Cyberpunk again.
 It is said that version 2.0 has fixed many issues.

-In practice, there are still quite a few bugs, but the smoothness has indeed improved compared to before.
+In practice, there are still quite a few bugs, but the smoothness has indeed improved a lot compared to before.

-Although I haven't finished playing yet, I have had many thoughts while replaying these past few days, and there are already many people on TikTok who have spoiled the plot.
+Although I haven't finished playing yet, I have had many thoughts while replaying these days, and there are already many spoilers about the plot on TikTok.

 At the beginning, the middleman asked me, "Do I want to be an unknown person for the rest of my life, or do I want to become famous in the world?"

-At that time, V chose to become famous in the world, and in the end, went to blow up Arasaka Tower, only to live for another six months.
-Together with Panam and Judy, they searched for a way to live longer (which of course doesn't exist).
-It seems that they got what they always wanted, but it also seems that they lost everything.
+At that time, V chose to become famous, and in the end, went to blow up Arasaka Tower, only to live for another six months.
+They searched for a way to live longer with Panam Palmer (of course, it's probably impossible), and the afterlife would probably have a cocktail called V.